meissadia/hoopscrape/README.md

 + Hashes - Pass data directly to ActiveRecord CRUD methods for easy database interaction.
 + String arrays - Raw data for you to manipulate as you see fit.

-Version 1.0.4
+Version 1.0.5
-+ NbaBoxScore: Update failed tests to utilize pattern matching.
++ NbaPlayer: Add player id to return structure
++ Documentation cleanup

 + Please report any [issues] you encounter!